Craniofacial Outcomes Research and Epidemiology (CORE) Group

 Albert Hsu began working at Seattle Children’s in 2007 after graduating from Washington State University, where he earned a BS in psychology.
 He has worked with a number of principal investigators on a wide range of research topics such as public transportation, physical activity interventions for preschoolers, and treatment for youth concussion.

 Kristen Daniels has been a data manager in the field of children’s health care research since 2000 and has been with Seattle Children’s since 2008.
-She has worked on a number of projects involving Seattle Children’s Craniofacial Clinic including studies on craniosynostosis, plagiocephaly, cleft lip and palate, and craniofacial microsomia.
-Kristen has a Master of Library and Information Science degree from the University of Washington.
+She has worked on a number of projects involving Seattle Children’s Craniofacial Clinic including studies on craniosynostosis; plagiocephaly; cleft lip and palate; and craniofacial microsomia.
+She has a master of library and information science degree from the University of Washington.

 Sara Kinter is a speech-language pathologist with the Craniofacial Center where she serves as the clinical lead for the craniofacial speech disorders/velopharyngeal dysfunction program.
 She obtained her MA in speech-language pathology from Northwestern University and is currently working on her PhD in epidemiology at the University of Washington.
 Her research interests focus on speech outcomes in children with craniofacial conditions, specifically whether different surgical techniques result in improved post-operative outcomes.
 Outside of work, she enjoys spending time with her family in the beautiful Pacific Northwest.

-Angela Mills joined the team as a clinical research coordinator after working with both the CORE and PCAR teams at Seattle Children’s Research Institute, after previously working in Arts Administration.
+Angela Mills joined the team as a clinical research coordinator after working with both the CORE and PCAR teams at Seattle Children’s Research Institute, after previously working in arts administration.
 She received her bachelor and master of music degrees in cello performance from Manhattan School of Music.
 Upon graduation, she was the orchestra manager at her alma mater, while maintaining a performing and teaching career.
-After moving to Seattle and taking time to raise her two young daughters, Angela was eager to venture back into the workforce.
+After moving to Seattle and taking time to raise her two young daughters, she was eager to venture back into the workforce.
 Her interest in pediatric clinical research and medical care is deeply tied to her mother, a former PICU/NICU nurse.